 The design of these latrines will provide great stability and protection, especially during the upcoming rainy season as the soil becomes less dense.
 When one pit fills, the cement platform can simply be lifted and moved on top of a newly dug pit.

-ll be used to pay the brick makers and the masons for building the latrines.
+Project funds will be used to pay the brick makers and the masons for building the latrines.
 Also, they will pay for the purchase and transport of the supplies necessary for construction, including cement, rebar, and PVC pipe for ventilation.

 The villagers will be responsible for digging their own holes and providing sand and gravel to mix with the cement to make the bricks.
 They will also pay a set amount as a contribution to the project.

 The entire village of approximately 100 people will benefit from the project.